Sir Boateng

 After you’ve finished designing the layout in MIT App Inventor 2, click the Blocks tab to go to the block editing page, where you can define all of the logic.

-The Bluetooth list of available connections was initialised first, as seen in the block editing window.
+The Bluetooth list of available connections was initialized first, as seen in the block editing window.
 Then, according to our Arduino code, a button function is set to send the device id, as shown in the figure below.

 MIT app invertor block for arduino based door lock system